 What Are the Key Benefits?

 Integrating online proctoring solutions within your learning platform gives learners and instructors easy and quick access to secure assessments.
-Test takers only need to sign in and launch it, and instructors can put together assessments much as they normally would, automatically pulling existing student information and pre-set preferences.
+Test takers only need to sign in and launch the exam, and instructors can put together assessments much as they normally would, automatically pulling existing student information and preset preferences.

 Online proctoring solutions can help instructors better serve learners with disabilities and those who need special accommodations by allowing them to take exams how, where, and when they need to.